jamesdiacono/Replete/README.md

 A __scope__ holds the value of every variable or function declared during evaluation, allowing them to be used in future evaluations.
 Distinct scopes provide a degree of isolation, however the same global object is shared by all scopes.

 A message may contain additional properties, although these are ignored by Replete.

-## The capabilities
-You must supply Replete with several __capability__ functions.
-These provide a rich opportunity to customise Replete.
-A set of example capabilities are defined in the replete.js file.

 The _capabilities_ parameter passed to Replete's constructors should be an object containing the following methods: